jr-k/3keys_1knob/README.md

 ### configure keys:
 1. `wchisp eeprom dump flashdata.bin`
 2. `./tools/keybin.py flashdata.bin A B c D E F 0xFF 0xFF 0x80 0xFF 0xFF 0xFF`
-- A..F are your normal keys: LeftTap, MiddleTap, RightTap, KnobTap, KnobRight, KnobLeft
+- A..F are your normal keys: KeyLeft, KeyMiddle, KeyRight, KnobTap, KnobRight, KnobLeft
 - 0xFF are modifiers (like CTRL), each for one normal key (use 0xFF if you don't need modifiers)
 3. `wchisp eeprom write flashdata.bin`
 4. Here is a [list for all supported modifier hex codes](include/usb_conkbd.h#L31)